jbrasileiro/JUnitExample/MD/AGILE/PRINCIPLES/00-start.md

 ![alt tag](/MD/AGILE/PRINCIPLES/img/agile_x_waterfall.jpg)

-Agile has evolved from ideology to methodology over the years, today  here are planty types of agile development methodologies avaliable, such as XP and scrum.
+Agile has evolved from ideology to methodology over the years, today we have planty types of agile development methodologies avaliable, since its publication, have been built around these principles including Scrum, Extreme Programming (XP), Kanban, Scrumban, and most recently DevOps.
 To be successful with Agile, you must accept uncertainty, value interactions, and focus on delivering working product every step of the way, and your stakeholders must understand both the costs and the benefits of those choices.